Four people test positive for COVID-19 at Shuswap long-term care facility - BC Local News

 Operated by the Edmonton-based Good Samaritan Society, Hillside Village has 112 licensed long-term care suites, comprised of six 12-bed dementia care cottages (72 beds) and 40 beds in the main building.

 An Aug.
-31 letter to Hillside Village residents and their loved ones from the Good Samaritan Society said the outbreak does not mean the letter recipient’s family member is sick with COVID-19.
+31 letter to Hillside Village residents and their loved ones from the society said the outbreak does not mean the letter recipient’s family member is sick with COVID-19.

 “Those residents that have not been fully vaccinated have been tested and are not on isolation at this time.
 In addition, any resident identified as a close contact has been notified,” the letter reads.